 Fans can fall back on two different game modes: Either they earn their time with quick skirmishes or in Delve mode, in which one player competes alone, optionally cooperatively with friends.
 The cardboard AI always follows the commands of the cube, which, together with an order card, shows what actions the opponent must take.
 It works excellently, but it does not lack a certain unpredictability - although one can definitely see the advantage of the system in this.
 While the skirmish mode is more in the "nice to have" category, the quest mode is.
 A total of twelve scenarios are open to players in Elder Scrolls: Call to Arms - six each in Battle mode and six in Delve mode.

-The rulebook more than lives up to its name.
+The rule book more than lives up to its name.
 The work comprises 100 pages and contains all the basic and detailed rules in small parts.
-There are also further adjustments made by the quest book.
-Helpful: The basic box includes a tutorial with the booklet “Escape from Helgren”, which conveys the most basic of all rules.
-The accessories are aimed primarily at all those who are completely new to the tabletop segment.
-Those who have first looked through the extensive set of rules can immerse themselves in the stories and take care of the craft of tactical warfare.
+There are also further adjustments through the quest book.
+Helpful: The basic box comes with a tutorial in the “Escape from Helgren” booklet that teaches the most basic of all rules.
+The accessories are primarily aimed at all those who are completely new to the tabletop segment.
+Those who have only looked through the extensive set of rules can immerse themselves in the stories and take care of the craft of tactical warfare.
 In the end, this miniatures game is all about strategically clever actions.
-If you have already played Fallout: Wasteland Warefare, you will find your way around better, because The Elder Scrolls: Call to Arms uses mechanisms from the concept of James Sheahan.
+Incidentally, anyone who has already played Fallout: Wasteland Warefare will find their way around better, because The Elder Scrolls: Call to Arms uses mechanisms from James Sheahan's concept.

 The Elder Scrolls: Call to Arms has gone on sale with the core box and three miniature packs.
 The basic set contains the mandatory rules, the campaign book as well as cards and tokens.
 However, the miniature monsters, which serve as opponents and currently do not represent a playable faction, are also necessary for playing.
 Going into battle as a skeletal archer or draugr is therefore currently not possible.
 So the figures serve as an extended arm of the cardboard AI.
 It also includes a Dragonborn.